dhaumont/tactus/tactus/data/static_data_input/README.md

 - `diff <platform_1> <platform_2>`: compare the **reference list** of <platform_1> and <platform_2>
 - `read_logs <platform>`: extract a flat list of files from the log files of a set of Tactus experiments

+The implementation of these commands is relying different operations performed on these **reference_list** and **file index** files.
-The detail of the different commands is provided  in the next sections.
+More detail is provided for the different commands in the next sections.

 ### Configuration